 The staff were really friendly and helpful, and it was a lovely way to end our time in Balmain.
 I look forward to going back there again and trying more on the menu.

 The Hunter Works is located at 332 Darling Street, Balmain and is open Monday – Friday 7 am – 3 pm and Saturday – Sunday 8 am – 3 pm.

 Find out more about The Hunter Works on Facebook here.

 Getting around Balmain

 A car is great in some aspects for ease and convenience particularly when you are travelling between Birchgrove, Balmain and Rozelle but parking can be a hassle.
 Peter did all the driving, and it made it so much easier being with a local when it comes to parking.

 Public transport is a good option to get between the suburbs, but honestly, if you have time (and energy) I would try and walk as much as possible.

 There is so much to see, and I always think walking is the best way to find new possibilities to explore.

 We headed home after lunch on Sunday.
 It had been a perfect weekend with Fiona taking us to places we all loved.

-But most importantly it was great spending time with them and I really can’t wait to do it all again.
+But most importantly it was great spending time with them, and I really can’t wait to do it all again.
 I didn’t think I would enjoy the area so much.
-But I really felt comfortable and I am itching to get back to see everything we couldn’t cover.
+But I felt comfortable, and I am itching to get back to see everything we couldn’t cover.